 Obviously, it's far more readable with the grouping.
 Those groups of fours are also called nybbles.

 This brings up another part of the binary system - terminology.
 A bit is simply a digit - the word is a shortening of "binary digit".
 The term "bit" takes the place of "place value" when speaking of binary numbers.
 A nybble is a collection of four bits, or half of a byte.
 A word is two bytes, and a longword is two words.
-There are terms for longer strings of binary numbers, but these are the only ones really relevant to the Genesis.
+There are terms for longer strings of binary numbers, but these are the only ones really relevant to the Mega Drive.

 Binary numbers can get quite long.
 That's why we use hexadecimal.
 The main advantage with this is that it's really easy to convert hex numbers to binary and vice versa.
 A quick reference chart is below.